Web Builder Help

 This is essentially the same as recording to a digital recorder.
 It will produce a file you can the optimize for upload.

-iTunes (PC and Mac) - CD & File Optimization
+iTunes (PC) and Apple Music (Mac) - CD & File Optimization

 iTunes enables you to optimize an existing file or rip straight from a CD creating a file ready to distribute across the web.
 On PC or older Macs you can download iTunes free of charge from http://apple.com/itunes/download.
 If you need any help with the installation please contact the Helpdesk.
 On modern Macs the application is now called Apple Music.

 When you press OK you should see something similar to this